Telecominfraproject/wlan-cloud-loadsim/README.md

 ```
 The prompt should show the node name you entered when you configured the node initially.

-### Creating the `simnodes`
+### Creating the `simnode` nodes
-In order to create the `simnodes` you need to clone the repo and launch the `simnode_config` command.
-The command will ask you
+In order to create the `simnode` nodes you need to clone the repo and launch the `simnode_config` command.
-for several questions.
+The command will ask you for several questions.
 In many cases the default values are just fine.
 Here's an example:

 ```
 cd ~